Glossary Of Massage & Bodywork Terms

 Incall - Massage therapy services performed in the Massage Therapist's office, clinic, or studio.

-Licensed Massage Therapist - In the State of Texas, a person having completed the education requirements, and tests required to become authorized by the State of Texas Department of State Health Services, Massage Therapy Board to perform Massage Therapy.
-In Texas all persons performing massage therapy must be Licensed Massage Therapists or otherwise licensed to perform massage therapy such as a Physical Therapist.
+Licensed Massage Therapist - In the State of Texas, a person having completed the education requirements, and tests required to become authorized by the State of Texas Department of Licensing and Regulation to perform Massage Therapy.
+In Texas all persons performing massage therapy must be Licensed Massage Therapists or hold another license that includes massage therapy such as a Physical Therapist.

 On-site Massage - See Chair Massage